BBVAEngineering/ember-cli-workbox/README.md

 $ DEBUG=ember-cli:workbox ember s
 ```

 ## Future improvements

-Ember-cli-workbox currently do not implement workboxBuild.injectManifest() feature, only works generating a new serviceworker.
+`ember-cli-workbox` currently do not implement `workboxBuild.injectManifest()` feature, only works generating a new serviceworker.

-What is injectManifest feature?
+**What is injectManifest feature?**

-If you have an existing serviceWorker, workbox-build can modify it to inject the manifest file to precache our static files.
+If you have an existing serviceWorker, `workbox-build` can modify it to inject the manifest file to precache our static files.
-Basically you should have a placeholder array which is populated automatically by workboxBuild.injectManifest()
+Basically you should have a placeholder array which is populated automatically by `workboxBuild.injectManifest()`.

 ```javascript
 // my existing service worker
 workboxSW.precache([]);
 ```

 Sometimes you'll need more control over what is cached, strategies used and custom code inside the server worker.
-You can do this by setting your own service worker and using the WorkboxSW object directly.
+You can do this by setting your own service worker and using the `WorkboxSW` object directly.

 ## Contributing